amenti4k/amenti4k.github.io/_posts/2022-05-01-Algorithmic Stablecoin Issues.md

 ---
 layout: post
-title: "Algorithmic Stablecoins: A Pre-Terra Era Analysis of Building Ideal Money"
+title: "Building Ideal Money: From Hayek to FRAX"
 tags: [research]
 categories: [research]
-allowed_emails: ['amenti4k@gmail.com']
 ---

-*This is a comprehensive analysis of my research on algorithmic stablecoins, exploring whether non-collateralized digital currencies can achieve true price stability through game theory and incentive mechanisms.*
+*This is Part 2 of a two-part deep dive into algorithmic stablecoins.
+[Part 1](/2022/05/01/Approaching-Ideal-Money-Non-Collateralized.html) maps the design space of digital money and the theoretical framework.
+This essay dives into the specific mechanisms — what works, what doesn't, and why.*

 ---

-## Why Are They The Best Approximation to Ideal Money?

-The quest for ideal money has plagued economists for centuries.
-Drawing from John Nash's work on ideal money and Friedrich Hayek's theory of competing currencies, I argue that algorithmic stablecoins represent our best shot at creating truly ideal digital money.

-To understand why, we need to evaluate different approaches against the three core functions of money across multiple time horizons:

-1. **Unit of Account** - Consistent value measurement
-2. **Store of Value** - Reliable wealth preservation
-3. **Medium of Exchange** - Efficient transaction capability

-Through systematic elimination:
-- **Bitcoin/ETH**: Excellent decentralization but volatility destroys their utility as everyday money
-- **Fiat-backed stablecoins (USDC)**: Stable but require trust in traditional banking, defeating crypto's purpose
-- **Crypto-collateralized stablecoins (DAI)**: Capital inefficient, requiring 150%+ collateralization
-- **Commodity-backed stablecoins**: Hard to scale globally, tend toward centralization
-- **Algorithmic stablecoins**: Potentially stable, infinitely scalable, and truly decentralized

-Algorithmic stablecoins uniquely solve the trilemma of achieving stability, decentralization, and capital efficiency simultaneously.
-They represent the closest approximation to Nash's ideal money - a currency that maintains purchasing power without government control.

----

-## Algorithmic Stablecoins Are Difficult To Build!
+## Three Problems You Must Solve

+If you want to build an algorithmic stablecoin, you need to solve three problems simultaneously.
+Miss any one of them and your project will likely join the graveyard of failed experiments.

+### Problem 1: Incentive-Based Stability Is Fragile

-Algorithmic stablecoins combine monetary supply mechanics with embedded economic incentives for artificially controlling price.
-There's no enforcing agent, but dynamic interaction of agents, tokens, oracles, and deleveraging algorithms using incentive structures from game theory to maintain the peg.
-To develop price stability, algorithmic stablecoins use expansion and contraction of supply - essentially an algorithmic central bank that increases token supply when price rises above peg and reduces supply when price falls below.
+Algorithmic stablecoins don't have an enforcing agent.
+There's no central bank, no government, no legal mechanism compelling anyone to treat your token as worth $1.
+Instead, you have dynamic interaction between agents, tokens, price oracles, and algorithmic rules — all using incentive structures from game theory to maintain the peg.

-There are numerous trials claiming it's possible to build non-collateralized, capital efficient, scalable, and self-sustaining currency.
-However, most implementations have failed to hold their peg and reach widespread adoption.
-Complexity arises from the fact that algorithmic stablecoins require a delicate balance of incentives distributed between participants and the maintaining algorithm.

-## What's So Hard About Building A Non-Collateralized Algorithmic Stablecoin?

-### 1. Incredible difficulty in guaranteeing stability

-The stablecoin's stabilizing algorithms only take effect through incentives – not enforcement.
-Rules based solely on incentives make the system a delicate game theoretical balancing act with unforeseen circumstances and failures.
+The basic mechanism is straightforward: when the token trades above $1, the protocol increases supply to push the price down.
+When it trades below $1, the protocol decreases supply to push the price up.
+An algorithmic central bank conducting open market operations through code.

+But rules based solely on incentives are a delicate game-theoretical balancing act.
+The upward case is easy — when your token is above peg, minting more tokens to sell is free money.
+The problem is always the contraction.
+When your token is below peg, how do you convince people to buy or hold something they believe is declining?
+Incentives alone, without enforcement, create fragility.

-When stablecoins trade above peg, minting more tokens dissolves the uprise.
-The real problem occurs when tokens trade below peg - where algorithmic implementations differ.
-A slight imbalance immediately results in downward spirals.
-This problem is aggravated by lack of redeemable assets.
-With critical mass losing confidence, the token enters a bottomless spiral.
+A slight imbalance in confidence immediately cascades.
+This is amplified by the lack of redeemable assets — there's nothing hard backing the token.
+When critical mass loses confidence, there's no floor.
+The token enters what I call a "bottomless spiral."

-### 2. Building enough Lindy Effect to solidify long term stability
+### Problem 2: You Need Lindy Effects

-The Lindy Law states that future life expectancy of "non-perishable" items is proportional to their age.
-The longer something has survived, the higher likelihood of continued existence.
-For money, this translates to network effects and trust.
+The Lindy Effect — formalized by Nassim Taleb in "Antifragile" (2012), building on Benoit Mandelbrot's earlier observations — states that the future life expectancy of non-perishable things is proportional to their current age.
+The longer something has survived, the longer it's expected to continue surviving.

-For stablecoins, consistent usage demand creates higher likelihood of maintaining peg.
-Most algorithmic designs underestimate the need for utility beyond speculation.
-Regardless of incentives, without systemwide Lindy effects, required incentives to maintain stability keep rising until reaching a tipping point.

-Creating Lindy Effect involves:
+For money, this translates directly to network effects and trust.
+The US dollar has over 200 years of Lindy behind it.
+Even after Nixon killed gold convertibility, people kept using dollars because... people kept using dollars.
+The circular logic IS the logic.
+Money is a coordination game, and established coordination is self-reinforcing.

+For a new algorithmic stablecoin, you start with zero Lindy.
+Nobody uses it because nobody uses it.
+The incentives required to maintain stability in the early stages — when there's no organic demand, no established trust, no real-world utility — are enormous.
+And they keep rising until either organic demand catches up or the system tips into a death spiral.

+Building Lindy means getting your stablecoin actually used for things beyond speculation:
-- Facilitating fiat-crypto trading as temporary value storage
+- Trading pairs on exchanges (temporary value storage during volatility)
-- Becoming denominating currency within DAOs
+- Denominating currency within DAOs and DeFi protocols
-- Being added to reserve currency baskets
+- Inclusion in multi-asset reserve baskets
-- Eventually becoming optimal money for transactions
+- Eventually, transactions for real goods and services

 ```
-Lindy Effect Visualization for Stablecoins:
+The Lindy Effect for Stablecoins:

 Survival Probability
-100% |     ╭────────────────────────── Established (USDC/USDT)
+100% │     ╭────────────────────── Established (USDC, USDT)
-     |    ╱
+     │    ╱
-     |   ╱  ╭─────────────────────── Growing Trust (FRAX)
+     │   ╱  ╭───────────────────── Building Trust (FRAX)
- 75% |  ╱  ╱
+ 75% │  ╱  ╱
-     | ╱  ╱
+     │ ╱  ╱
-     |╱  ╱   ╭───────────────────── Early Stage
+     │╱  ╱   ╭─────────────────── Early Stage (new projects)
- 50% |  ╱   ╱
+ 50% │  ╱   ╱
-     | ╱   ╱     ╭─────────────── Failed Algos
-     |╱   ╱     ╱                  (Basis, Iron)
+     │ ╱   ╱     ╭─────────────── Failed (Basis, ESD, Iron)
- 25% |   ╱     ╱
+     │╱   ╱     ╱
-     |  ╱     ╱──────╲
+ 25% │   ╱     ╱──────╲
-     | ╱     ╱        ╲___________
+     │  ╱     ╱        ╲___________
-  0% |╱_____╱__________________╲___
+  0% │╱_____╱__________________╲___
      0    6mo   1yr   2yr   3yr   Time

-Key: The longer a stablecoin maintains its peg,
+Key: The longer a stablecoin maintains peg,
-     the higher probability of continued stability
+     the higher its probability of continued stability
 ```

-### 3. Mitigating the Paradox of Stability
+### Problem 3: The Paradox of Stability

-Adoption depends on early believers in algorithmic ideal money.
-However, belief alone doesn't guarantee onboarding.
-Rapid sentiment swings require strong initial incentives to prove anti-fragility – what I call "Ponzinomics."

-Ponzinomics is the alchemy of combining assets with right incentives to maintain sufficient aligned interests for peg maintenance.
-Think of it as the "trampoline effect" for reaching mass adoption.
-This is done through arbitrage opportunities rewarding participants who stabilize the peg.

-The Paradox of Stability: To achieve price stability, an algorithmic stablecoin must reach market cap large enough that individual orders don't cause fluctuations.
-However, purely algorithmic stablecoins can only grow through speculation and reflexivity.
-The problem with reflexive growth is unsustainability - contraction is equally reflexive.
-Hence the paradox: larger network value means more resilience, yet only highly-reflexive stablecoins prone to extreme cycles can reach large valuations initially.
+This is the most insidious one.
+To achieve price stability, an algorithmic stablecoin needs a market cap large enough that individual orders don't cause significant fluctuations.
+But purely algorithmic stablecoins can only grow through speculation and reflexivity — George Soros's concept where rising prices attract more buyers, which raises prices further, in a self-reinforcing loop.

+The paradox: to achieve stability you need size, but to achieve size you need reflexive speculation, and reflexive speculation is inherently destabilizing.
+The same force that grows the stablecoin can destroy it — contraction is equally reflexive.
+Hence the trap: larger network value means more resilience, yet only highly-reflexive stablecoins prone to extreme cycles can reach large valuations initially.

+I call the early-stage incentive engineering required to navigate this paradox "Ponzinomics."
+I don't mean this pejoratively — I mean it descriptively.
+It's the "trampoline effect": you need an unsustainably high bounce to reach an orbit where sustainable mechanics take over.
+The risk is that you never reach orbit, and the crash back to earth is equally spectacular.

 ---

-## Building Blocks Of Algorithmic Stablecoins: An Empirical Analysis

-With the notion of building ideal stablecoins in mind, two seminal papers emerged in 2014: Ferdinando Ametrano's "Hayek Money: The Cryptocurrency Price Stability Solution," and Robert Sams' "A Note on Cryptocurrency Stabilization: Seigniorage Shares".
-These papers highlight different approaches to non-collateralized algorithmic stablecoins.
+## Hayek Money: Rebasing As Monetary Policy

-### "Hayek Money: The Cryptocurrency Price Stability Solution" by Ferdinando Ametrano
+In 2014, Ferdinando Ametrano published "Hayek Money: The Cryptocurrency Price Stability Solution," building directly on Hayek's theory of competing currencies.
+The design is elegant in its simplicity.

-Ametrano's paper proposes a rule-based supply-elastic currency building on Hayek's theory.
-The design counteracts price instability through automatic non-discretionary supply adjustment, aiming to keep purchasing power constant.

-The mechanics involve distributing monetary base increments pro-quota to every wallet, without unfair wealth distribution.
-Percentage ownership remains constant while token quantities fluctuate to maintain peg price.
-This "rebasing" should occur at least daily to avoid huge swings.
+The core idea: counteract price instability through automatic, non-discretionary supply adjustment.
+If the token's price rises above the target, increase every wallet's balance proportionally.
+If the price falls, decrease every wallet's balance proportionally.
+Your percentage ownership of the total supply never changes — only the absolute number of tokens fluctuates.

+Formally, if the price oracle reports that the token is trading at $(1 + δ) where δ is the deviation from peg:
+- Each wallet's balance is multiplied by (1 + δ)
+- A wallet holding x% of total supply continues holding x% after rebase
+- The per-token price should return to $1 as supply adjusts

 Example with Amenti Coins (AC):
-- Day 1: USD/AC parity observed, rebasing index = 1.00
+- Day 1: 1 AC = $1.00, rebasing index = 1.00
-- Day 2: USD/AC closes at 1.04 (+4% change)
+- Day 2: Market price of AC closes at $1.04 (+4% above peg)
+- Rebase: every wallet receives 4% more tokens
 - Rebasing multiplier: 1.00 × 1.04 = 1.04
-- Result: Each wallet gets 1.04× their initial AC count
-- Outcome: While USD/AC opened at 1.04, USD/RAC (rebased AC) opens at 1.00

-For expansion (price doubles):
-- Before: 10 coins × $1 = $10 value
-- After: 20 coins × $0.5 = $10 value
-- Wallet value unchanged, just more tokens

-For contraction (price halves):
-- Before: 10 coins × $1 = $10 value
-- After: 5 coins × $2 = $10 value
-- Wallet value unchanged, just fewer tokens
+- Post-rebase: 1 Rebased AC should trade near $1.00

 ```
-Rebasing Mechanism Visualization:
+Rebasing Mechanism:

 Price Above Peg ($1.50):
 ┌─────────────────┐         ┌─────────────────┐